Reminiscing the Good Old Days

 - When a family picnic meant spreading a blanket at the side of a country road and enjoying homemade sandwiches, icicle pickles, and thick slices of fresh-baked apple pie.

 - When you could buy double-scoop ice cream cones for 10 cents with real cream and three flavors to choose from: vanilla, strawberry, and chocolate.

 - And who could ever forget the classic toy commercials?
 Sit back, watch the YouTube video below, and enjoy some timeless memories.

 I especially remember watching the Slinky commercial.
-I could hardly wait to get one and watch it walk down the stairs!
+My best friend David had one, and I could hardly wait to get my own and watch it walk down the stairs.
 Afterwards, Mom and Dad were sorry that they gave it to me.
 Such a racket!

 A Visitor Remembers